 If you cannot plant broad beans in your own garden then use chickpeas instead; they have little or no L-dopa alas.

-Cooking chickpeas is a breeze and far cheaper; no damaging can or added salt, sugar and preservatives.
+Cooking chickpeas is a breeze and far cheaper than from cans; no added salt, sugar or preservatives either.
 We then freeze them so that they are readily available.

 They are not difficult to plant by the way.
 Growing peppadews is for every gardener.

 Honey is one of the foods most abused by manufacturers.
-Once it has been heated and strained of all the pollen is becomes highly glycemic; fattening and prone to diabetes.
+Once it has been heated and strained of all the pollen is becomes highly glycemic; fattening and making you prone to diabetes.

-Natural honey in the main has a low glycemic index with some exceptions.
+Natural honey in the main has a low glycemic index with some exceptions; get it from the apiarist around the corner.

 It's interesting that in the longevity diet both whole grains and legumes are encouraged.